 - Preventing choking

-Look around the workplace and a trained observer will be able to spot countless hazards, so the potential for minor injury is higher than you might expect.
-Just because your premises doesn’t use heavy machinery, doesn’t mean it’s not necessary, as threats exist in every workplace.
+Look around the workplace, and a trained observer will be able to spot countless hazards, so the potential for minor injury is higher than you might expect.
+Just because your premises doesn’t use heavy machinery, doesn’t mean it’s unnecessary, as threats exist in every workplace.

 A First Aid Kit On Its Own Is Not Enough

 The only mandatory element relating to first aid kits in the workplace is that you must have one to abide by the laws.
 However, if no one in your organisation has taken a first aid course, the supplies inside the kit may get used wrongly.
 Additionally, resuscitation is something that saves around 25,000 people a year in Australia - which can’t happen if no one knows what to do when someone falls unconscious.

 Further to that, if someone starts to choke - which is quite common - that person’s life is very much at risk if no one knows the Heimlich manoeuvre.
 We want to over-dramatise the situation, but this kind of knowledge leads to saved lives - reason enough to consider offering training.